OriHoch/nli-data-pipelines/README.md

 Data Pipelines for NLI Data, using [datapackage-pipelines framework](https://github.com/frictionlessdata/datapackage-pipelines)

-**Work In Progress, not all data is ready yet / available in the repo**

 There are 2 ways to use this repo:

 1. Download and use the data directly by: